tristanMatthias/tristanmatthias-blog/assets/articles/Articles/Enter 2017 and my Social Experiment.md

 ## An open invitation
 Last year I pledged my life to growing in every way and area I possibly could.
 Honestly, it’s become [a bit of an obsession][1].
 It’s my hope that by sharing my writing, ideas, and growth publicly, I’ll be held accountable by all those who choose to read and follow this adventure.
 I hereby open myself up to all criticisms (although keep them constructive!) from anybody who’s also passionate about building a better world and personal character.
-The people you surround yourself with shape and determine who you are to a large part and I an welcoming all helpful feedback.
+The people you surround yourself with shape and determine who you are to a large part and I am welcoming all helpful feedback.

 This blog is an experiment to test and raise awareness of vulnerability, to create an open discussion for modern spirituality, uncover practical methods to improve our lives and communication, and to explore the process of starting something online.